Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 ## Learning Objectives

-- Define your final project
 - Use JS Promise to handle async actions
 - Load data over the network with JS
+- Describe how JavaScript works

 <!-- > -->